I’m in two minds about smoothies.

 If your mornings are crazy-busy you can prepare this the night before, pour it into a leak-proof container (Mason jar or protein-shaker bottle), store it in the fridge and grab it on your way out the door the next morning.
 And if you’re tired and depleted by health issues or other disasters, you’ll love how little energy this recipe takes.

 Lastly, did I mention it’s delicious?
 Creamy, tangy, fruity — a delight for the taste buds.
 And, unlike so many commercial drinking yogurts, this smoothie is free from artificial colorings and flavorings (unless you count vanilla or almond extracts — which you’re welcome to omit if you prefer) and added sugar.
 If you’re not used to the tartness of unsweetened yogurt, you can start out by adding a smidgen of maple syrup or non-glycemic sweeteners like stevia or erythritol and wean yourself off them over time.

 - 1/3 cup whole, plain kefir

 - 5 oz strawberries, frozen This is equivalent to about 1 cup.
 Can be replaced with 5 oz ripe peach, nectarine, apricot or mixed berries (frozen).

 - 1 tsp vanilla extract optional; I use vanilla with berries; when I use stone fruit like peaches, nectarines or apricots, I add a few drops almond extract)

-- If using frozen berries, place these in a ceramic or glass bowl and microwave for 30 seconds.
+- If using frozen berries, place these in a ceramic or glass bowl and microwave for 30 seconds to defrost.

 - Combine berries, yogurt, kefir, protein powder, nut butter (or avocado, walnuts or oil -- whichever using) and vanilla extract in a high-powered blender.
 Seal lid tightly and process for about a minute until you obtain a smooth, creamy liquid.
 Add 2-3 ice cubes if you want the drink to be refreshingly cold.

 - Pour into serving glass if drinking right-away or transfer to a protein shaker bottle if you're traveling.
 If you make this in advance, keep well chilled.